Financial Aid Office

 If denied, you may attend UW-Stevens Point, without financial aid, and re-appeal when all components of SAP are met.
 If the appeal is approved, you are placed on Financial Aid Probation Status for one term, after which, you must be meeting SAP or be following your approved academic plan.
 If you are not meeting SAP or following your academic plan at the next evaluation, you will be ineligible to receive financial aid until you are in compliance.

-Certain appeals require an academic plan identifying dates by which you will meet all aspects of the SAP policy.
-If you have an undeclared major, you should meet with an Academic Adviser in the Student Academic Advising Center (SAAC) and if you have declared a major, you should meet with the Chair (or their designee) of your academic area to create your own individualized academic plan.
-Whomever you meet with and whoever makes the decision on the appeal must sign off on this.
+Appeals require inclusion of an academic plan identifying dates by which you will meet all aspects of the SAP policy.
+If you have an undeclared major must meet with an Academic Adviser in the Academic and Career Advising Center (ACAC) and if you have declared a major, you must meet with an academic adviser or department chair (or equivalent) in your program area to create your own individualized academic plan.

 An academic plan is automatically required if you have a cumulative GPA of 1.8 or lower if you are an undergraduate student and GPA of 2.8 or lower if you are a graduate student.
 Failure to earn credits in a term greater than 50% of attempted coursework will also automatically require an academic plan.
 An academic plan is also required if you are appealing the Maximum Time Frame (greater than 150%).